EMsoft-org/EMsoft/ReadMe.md

 ```

 If you do not need the complete EMsoft package, you can compile sections of the package (e.g., SEM modalities only) by setting CMake switches using the ccmake GUI program, as described in the ccmake-options.md file.

+## Changes in 5.0.4
+Various minor bug fixes; updates to cmake code to cover Mac OS X Monterey and Ventura on arm64 M1 processors.

 ## Changes in 5.0.3
 This minor update changes the handling of binning in the EMEBSDDI dictionary indexing program; this required additional parameters in the corresponding name list template file.
 The changes are described in the EMEBSDDI wiki page.